 If you need cash to acquire equipment or supplies, pay salaries, or cover specific bills until income increases, make sure to include that information.

 Always include an explanation of your long-term financial goals, such as paying off debt or selling your company.

 Include financial projections as part of your funding application.
 Your aim is to persuade the lender that your business is stable and will be a financial success.

-If your company is already up and running, include income statements, balance sheets, and cash flow reports for the previous three to five years.
+If your IV therapy center is already up and running, include income statements, balance sheets, and cash flow reports for the previous three to five years.